Tokenmaxxing Is What Happens When You Measure Wrong

 If the architect is being evaluated on token consumption too, you've broken the entire chain.

 Time-to-ship.
-From commit merge to available on stable channel.
-I wrote about our daily release pipeline earlier this year.
-The number that matters is how fast an insight turns into a shipped change that we can learn from.
+From commit merge to available on the stable channel.
+What matters is how fast an insight turns into a shipped change you can learn from.
 AI should compress this loop.

 PRs merged per sprint.
 Not PRs opened.
 Not PRs generated.
 Merged.
-This captures the full cycle including review, testing, and deployment.
-It's the closest proxy to "did AI actually help us ship?"
+This captures the full cycle including review, testing, and deployment, so it's the closest proxy to "did AI actually help us ship?"
 (Yes, this metric is also gameable.
 Engineers can split work into artificially small PRs.
-No single metric is immune to Goodhart.
+No single metric is immune.
 The difference is that merged PRs at least correlate with shipped outcomes, while token consumption correlates with nothing.)

 Crash-free rate and incident count.
 AI-generated code that ships faster but breaks more often is a net negative.
 The quality gate matters as much as the velocity.

 Iteration cycles on AI features.
-How many times can we tweak a feature based on real user data in a given month?
-This is the metric that connects AI tooling directly to business outcomes.
-We went from learning once a week to learning daily.
-That compounds.
+How many times can a team tweak a feature based on real user data in a given month?
+This connects AI tooling directly to business outcomes.
+Teams that move from learning once a week to learning daily see compounding gains.

 The theme across all of these: measure what came out the other end, not what went in.
-Token consumption tells you about inputs.
-These metrics tell you about outcomes.
 The distinction sounds obvious, but Amazon is proof that smart companies get it wrong.

 AI ROI Is Not Headcount Reduction